Fourier transforms and iterated function systems: Introduction

 These examples highlight the potential obstructions to the Fourier decay and its rate.
 In the self-similar case they are more of algebraic in nature, but in the self-conformal case the non-linearity in the IFS will be reflected in the Fourier transform.
-We remark that if instead of studying pseudorandom measures $\mu$ like the ones before, one \textit{randomises} measure $\mu$ some way, one can overcome some these issues such as for random Cantor sets or if $\mu$ arises from the Brownian motion.
-The reason for these is that the added randomness will break some of the obstructions (like the symmetries arising from algebraic assumptions), see e.g. \cite{KahaneLevel,KahaneImage,FOS,FS,ShmerkinSuomala,FalconerJin}.
+We remark that if instead of studying pseudorandom measures $\mu$ like the ones before, one \textit{randomises} measure $\mu$ some way, one can overcome some of these issues such as for random Cantor sets or for $\mu$ arising from the Brownian motion.
+The reason for these is that the added randomness will break some of the obstructions (like the symmetries arising from algebraic assumptions), see e.g. various works starting from Kahane articles \cite{KahaneLevel,KahaneImage} from 1980s and further works in the topic such as \cite{FOS,FS,ShmerkinSuomala,FalconerJin}.
 In this manuscript we will only focus on \textit{deterministic} fractals, and see how the \textit{pseudo-randomness} due to algebraic or non-linearity reasons of the IFS $\Phi$ influences the Fourier transforms of stationary measures $\mu$ for IFSs.

-\textbf{Topics discussed in the paper.} First of all, in Section \ref{sec:selfsim}, we review results on Fourier transforms of self-similar measures in $\R$ such as Bernoulli convolutions and outline the recently developed methods used in the case the IFS is not equicontractive.
-In Section \ref{sec:selfcon} we study the case of self-conformal measures in $\R$ associated to general $C^{1+\alpha}$ IFSs that are not self-similar and various methods based on thermodynamical formalism, additive combinatorics and renewal theory introduced here.
+\textbf{Topics discussed in the paper.} First of all, in Section \ref{sec:selfsim}, we review results on Fourier transforms of self-similar measures in $\R$ such as Bernoulli convolutions and outline the recently developed methods used in the case where the IFS is not equicontractive.
+In Section \ref{sec:selfcon} we study the case of self-conformal measures in $\R$ associated to general $C^{1+\alpha}$ IFSs that are not self-similar and various methods based on thermodynamical formalism, additive combinatorics and renewal theory are introduced here.
 Next in Section \ref{sec:higherdim} we go to higher dimensional systems including self-similar measures that includes a proof of subpolynomial decay of self-similar measures using spectral information of transfer operators for random walks on rotation groups that has not yet previously been published (see Theorem \ref{thm:FourierSelfSimRd}) based on the work of Lindenstrauss and Varj\'u \cite{LV}.
 Here we will also outline the state-of-the-art and challenges self-affine and general $C^{1+\alpha}$ IFSs in connection to Fractal Uncertainty Principles in quantum chaos.
 Finally in Section \ref{sec:prospects} we discuss potential future directions and prospects to this topic.